About Us

 BSc, Grad Dip App Psych, MBA, MPH, GAICD

 With a career spanning over 35 years, Fiona has extensive experience as a Health Service Executive across both public and private hospitals.
-She has held executive roles in strategy, quality and service redesign for two of Melbourne’s largest metropolitan health services before taking up the executive operating officer role at a large tertiary hospital including a period as acting CEO.
+She has held executive roles in Operations, Strategy, Quality and Service Redesign for two of Melbourne’s largest metropolitan health services including a period as acting CEO.
 She has held senior roles within the Victorian Department of Health and the English National Health Service as well as several years as a successful private consultant.
-She was the CEO of a large not for profit animal charity and has served as a Board Director and President of two not for profit charity animal charities.
+She was the CEO of a large not for profit animal charity and has served as a Board Director of two not for profit charity animal charities and President of one.
 She is skilled in service planning, strategic planning and clinical governance systems and has had executive leadership in the implementation of significant clinical IT projects and building projects.

 James Wood – Trustee